 It is not the case that there is precious little evidence for any proposed spiritual realm or existence beyond matter: there is none.
 And that is a pretty good reason for assigning a rather low probability to anything.
 Sans evidence, it probably doesn’t exist.
 No gods, no ghosts, no spiritual entities of any kind, ever proposed have ever shown up: no spiritual realms of the hundreds, (thousands?), ever proposed throughout history have ever been discovered somewhere, anywhere.

 The Spiritual Assumption, whatever form it takes, whatever entities and realms are supposed to comprise this ultimate existence, is just that: an assumption, a very old assumption, a decent enough explanation left over from primitive times, ensconced in the world’s religions and philosophical traditions, and yet embraced by most in our modern culture due to the still pervasive (though greatly diminished) influence of religious ideas.
 There is no evidence whatsoever for souls, gods, spirits, heavens or hells, universal consciousness or so some supposed Ultimate Reality beyond our material world and daily existence.
 Despite the yearnings and pleadings of the religious texts and philosophical ruminations across the millenia, they got nothing.
 Nothing but conjectures.
-The Spiritualist Assumption however appealing to some, is just that an assumption: an old primitive and unfounded assumption.
+The Spiritualist Assumption however appealing to some, is once again just that, an assumption: an old, primitive, and unfounded assumption.

-It seems there is a real appeal to the idea of metaphysical transcendence, that one is a part of some ultimate reality or meaning.
-I wonder how much of that is also left over negative religious perspective: that this world is somehow crass and meaningless and that the afterlife in the spiritual realm is true paradise and ethereal bliss and completeness.
+It seems there is a formidable appeal to the idea of metaphysical transcendence, that one is a part of some ultimate reality or meaning.
+I wonder how much of that is also left over negative religious perspective: that this world is somehow crass and meaningless and that the afterlife in the spiritual realm is the true purpose, the ultimate goal and meaning given in a heavenly paradise and ethereal bliss and completeness.

 Once again, this idea of metaphysical transcendence sounds more to me like complete bullshit that we have been taught is the ultimate reality.
 And despite these yearnings and claims, from Deepak Chopra-like New Age tales to the spiritual hierarchies of the world’s religions, there is yet no evidence that any of these ideas actually exist.

 Call me overly optimistic, and hedonistic, but this life is pretty awsum and a pleasure for most.
 Especially nowadays since WWII.
-And not that no-one ever had fulfilling lives in the early 20th century or the millennia before when wars, poverty, and short life spans dominated human existence, still many had good lives, enjoying the pleasures of food, sex, family, friendship, learning, hard but fruitful work, success and charity.
+And not that no-one ever had fulfilling lives in the early 20th century or the millennia before when wars, poverty, and short life spans dominated human existence…even then, through all those times many lived good lives, enjoying the pleasures of food, sex, family, friendship, learning, hard but fruitful work, travel, success, and charity: giving back to fellow humans.
 Since the end of WWII and the rise of democracies around the globe, the end of many diseases, 21st century medical care, global travel, reduction of religious restrictions on behavior, the civil rights movement, the women’s movement, the gay rights successes (gay marriage anyone?), 24 hr internet, and yes, legal porn, drugs finally being legalized, the end of capital punishment in most developed countries, more laws and security forces to protect us, most working people no longer confined to hours of drudgery etc., etc…more people than ever before are able to lead fulfilling lives, without plagues and wars, without slavery and persecution.

-Maybe an appreciation of the love of a spouse, and children, friends will make us realize that this existence, which may well be the only one that is really real, can be transcendent and inspiring; especially when we exercise our natural human empathy (and downplay and control our negative tendencies) and connect with other humans on the planet.
+Maybe an appreciation of the love of a spouse, and children, and friends will make us realize that this existence, which may well be the only one that is really real, can be transcendent and inspiring all by itself; especially when we exercise our natural human empathy (and downplay and control our negative tendencies) and connect with other humans on the planet.
 Life can be a heaven, a real heaven.
-Maybe we will continue to lose this assumption that there “must be something more”.
+Maybe we will be able to jettison this unfounded assumption that there “must be something more”.

 end religion (and spiritual scamming) now.